-Research College of Nursing—in partnership with Rockhurst University—offers a Bachelor of Science in Nursing (B.S.N.) degree.
+Research College of Nursing, in partnership with Rockhurst University*, offers a Bachelor of Science in Nursing (B.S.N.) degree.
 The B.S.N. program is provided in two tracks, a Traditional B.S.N and an Accelerated B.S.N.
-The Traditional B.S.N is for first-time college students and transfer students.
-It is designed to be completed in four years on a full-time basis.
+The Traditional B.S.N is for first-time college students and transfer students and is designed to be completed in four years on a full-time basis.
+The Accelerated B.S.N. is for students who have completed a baccalaureate degree in a field, other than nursing, at an accredited institution.
+It is designed to be completed in one calendar year on a full-time basis.

-The Adult-Gerontological Nurse Practitioner track prepares nurses to provide primary care for individuals, starting at age 13, and older adults.
+The Adult-Gerontological Nurse Practitioner track* prepares nurses to provide primary care for individuals, starting at age 13 and older adults.
 The Executive Practice & Healthcare Leadership (EPHL) track prepares nurses for leadership and management roles in diverse healthcare delivery systems.
 The Family Nurse Practitioner track prepares nurses to provide primary care for individuals and families across the lifespan.
 The Nurse Educator (NE) track prepares nurse educators with knowledge and strategies for teaching in both clinical and academic settings.
 The RN-M.S.N. entry point option provides the opportunity for Associate Degree or Diploma nurses to continue their education toward a master’s degree in nursing.

+Four post–graduate certificate programs are offered: Adult- Gerontological Nurse Practitioner, Executive Practice & Healthcare Leadership, Family Nurse Practitioner, and Nurse Educator.
 The certificate programs are designed for individuals prepared with a Bachelor of Science in Nursing degree and a minimum of a Master's degree in nursing or a health related field who would like to develop specialty knowledge in these roles.